Visit Sri Lanka: Top Places to Add to Your Bucketlist

 When is the ideal time of year to plan a trip to Sri Lanka?

-The ideal time to plan a trip to Sri Lanka is during the dry season, which runs from December to March on the West Coast and from May to September on the East Coast.
+The best time to plan a trip to Sri Lanka is during the dry season.
+This season is from December to March on the West Coast.
+On the East Coast, it runs from May to September.
 However, Sri Lanka can be visited year-round, as the weather is generally warm and tropical.

 What cultural experiences shouldn’t be missed in Colombo?